Robotics-lessons/term2-slam-project/README.md

  ):
  Estimates the current likelihood of the measurement given the current k-th particle pose and the current k-th particle map.

+Loop Closure is the problem of recognizing a previously-visited location and updating beliefs accordingly.
+This can be a problem because model or algorithm errors can assign low priors to the location.
+Typical loop closure methods apply a second algorithm to compute some type of sensor measure similarity, and re-set the location priors when a match is detected[1].

 Graph-SLAM complexity is linear, according to the number of nodes, which increases according to the size of the map.
 By providing constraints associated with how many nodes are processed for loop closure by memory management, the time complexity becomes constant in RTAB-Map.

+RTAB-Map (Real-Time Appearance-Based Mapping) is a RGB-D Graph-Based SLAM approach based on an incremental appearance-based loop closure detector.
+The loop closure detector uses a bag-of-words approach to determinate how likely a new image comes from a previous location or a new location.
+When a loop closure hypothesis is accepted, a new constraint is added to the map’s graph, then a graph optimizer minimizes the errors in the map.
+A memory management approach is used to limit the number of locations used for loop closure detection and graph optimization, so that real-time constraints on large-scale environnements are always respected[3].
+RTAB-Map uses for odometry constrains, not for landmarks to optimize loop closure constrains.

 The robot mapping performance is related a running environment directly, it is so important which hardware and virtual machine configuration were used in this project.